Tackle Football Frequently Asked Questions (FAQ’s)

 Q. How long are the games?

-Q. What time do I need to have my child at the football field on game days?
+Q. What time do I need to have my Athlete at the football field on game days?

 A. You will need to have your child at the game field 1 hour before the scheduled game to weight in and properly warm up.